BDC Hamburger Icon

 What qualities should you look for in an accountant?

 Finding someone certified is only half the battle.
 It’s also important to choose an accountant with good communication skills and a personality you’re comfortable with.
+Pick an experienced accountant who can break down complex information and explain it in a way you understand.

 “Make sure they respond to you in a timely manner and that you understand exactly what they’re telling you,” said Jaime Thompson, a former certified public accountant at Bayside Accounting and Consulting.
 “Accounting jargon is considered by some to be its own language.
 If you don’t understand what the accountant is saying, don’t just shake your head and pretend like you do.”

 If your accountant gives you a bad vibe, trust your gut and move on.
-You are essentially giving a stranger access to all of your personal information, and you have the right to feel comfortable with them.
+You are essentially giving a stranger access to all of your personal information; you have the right to feel comfortable with them.
 You want to feel secure telling them about your mistakes or asking silly questions without feeling judged.

 Did You Know?Did you know

-The best accounting invoice-generating software can assist you with bookkeeping, which will make life easier for both you and your accountant.
+The best accounting software can assist you with bookkeeping, which will make life easier for both you and your accountant.

 What are some benefits of using an accountant?

 There are many parts of your business you can handle on your own, but knowing when to seek outside support is a valuable trait.
-If you are a small business owner who is just starting out, money may be tight, but that shouldn’t stop you from looking into accounting services.
+If you are a small business owner who is just starting out, money may be tight.
+But, that shouldn’t stop you from looking into accounting services.
 Here are some benefits of hiring an accountant:

 Accountants can save you time and prevent costly mistakes.